janelia-flyem/diced/README.md

 http://127.0.0.1:8000.
 The data can then be retrieved through the DICED python interface (see below).

+DICED provides a numpy-friendly layer over the standard DVID HTTP API.
+By limiting the datatypes and operations supported, simple image and label array operations can be handled easily.
+If you need more power, you can also access data directly from the DVID API ([help link](http://emdata.janelia.org/api/help)) using HTTP requests.

 ## Tutorial and Examples

 ### General workflow